shivarao18/reddit_gleam/DEMO_SCRIPT.md

 - Check port 3000 availability
 - Rebuild with `gleam clean && gleam build`

+### Online Recording Specific Issues:

+**Screen share text too small**:
+- Increase terminal font size (Ctrl/Cmd + Plus)
+- Zoom in on entire screen if needed
+- Ask viewers "Can everyone read the text?"

+**Audio issues**:
+- Have backup: Both should have headphones with mic
+- Test audio before starting
+- Speak louder and clearer than normal

+**Internet lag**:
+- Close all other applications
+- Use wired connection if possible
+- Pause slightly longer between sections

+**Screen share freezes**:
+- Have backup plan: Stop share, restart, resume from checkpoint
+- Save terminal command history to quickly re-run if needed

+**Recording platform crashes**:
+- Have backup recording software running (OBS Studio)
+- Join from two devices as backup

+**Something goes wrong during demo**:
+- Stay calm, explain what happened
+- Use the automated test script as backup: `powershell -ExecutionPolicy Bypass -File .\test_all.ps1`
+- Have a pre-recorded backup video ready (optional)

 ---

 ## Quick Reference - All REST API Endpoints